Bhanu Banerjee

-Bhanu Banerjee, also known as Bhanu Bandyopadhyay (born as Samyamoy Banerjee; 26 August 1920 – 4 March 1983), was an Indian actor, known for his work in Bengali cinema.
+Bhanu Banerjee, also known as Bhanu Bandyopadhyay (born as Samyamoy Banerjee; 26 August 1920 – 4 March 1983), was an Indian Independence activist, actor, known for his work in Bengali cinema.
 He acted in over 300 movies, in numerous plays and performed frequently on the radio.

 Early life

 Bhanu Banerjee was born on 26 August 1920 at Dhaka, Bengal in a Kulin Brahmin family.
 His ancestral home was at a village called Panchgaon in Bikrampur, Dhaka Division, present day Bangladesh.
 Bhanu Banerjee was related to Sabitri Chatterjee through his maternal side.
 Aghorenath Chattopadhyay was his maternal grandfather's cousin.
-He studied at Kazi Pagla A. T. Institute, Lohajong, Pogose School and St. Gregory's High School in Dhaka followed by Jagannath College for his B.A.
-He then moved to Calcutta in the 1941.
-In his initial years Bandyopadhyay worked at the Iron & Steel Control Board.
+He studied at Kazir Pagla A. T. Institute, Lohajong, Pogose School and St. Gregory's High School in Dhaka followed by Jagannath College for his B.A.
+He then moved to Calcutta in 1941.
+In his initial years, Bandyopadhyay worked at the Iron & Steel Control Board.

 Political activity

-He was associated with the freedom fighter group Anushilan Samity in the Dhaka Dist.
-He was kept under house arrest for 30 days, when he was a teenager as the police suspected him to be involved in seditious activities.
-After the Quit India movement he joined with the Revolutionary Socialist Party.
-Later founded the Kranti Shilpi Sangha with writer (later film maker) Salil Sen, staging the latter’s landmark play Natun Yahudi (1951, filmed 1953) about East Bengal refugees for fund-raising on their behalf in Calcutta.
+He was associated with the freedom fighter group Anushilan Samity in the Dhaka District.
+As a teenager, he was kept under house arrest for 30 days because the police suspected him of involvement in seditious activities.
+Following the Quit India movement, he joined the Revolutionary Socialist Party.
+He later founded the Kranti Shilpi Sangha with writer and filmmaker Salil Sen, staging Sen's landmark play Natun Yahudi (1951, filmed 1953) to raise funds for East Bengal refugees in Calcutta.